Interpreting Knowledge Graph Relation Representation from Word Embeddings: Background

-Almost all recent knowledge graph models represent entities $e_s, e_o$ as vectors $\ve_s, \ve_o \in \sR^{d_e}$ of low dimension (e.g. $d_e\!=\!200$) relative to the number of entities $n_e$ (typically of order $10^4$), and relations as transformations in the latent space from subject entity embedding to object.
-These models are distinguished by their \textit{score function}, which defines (i) the form of the relation transformation, e.g. matrix multiplication, vector addition; and (ii) how ``closeness'' between the transformed subject embedding and an object embedding is evaluated, e.g. dot product, Euclidean distance.
-Score functions can be non-linear (e.g. \cite{dettmers2018convolutional}), or linear and sub-categorised as additive, multiplicative or both.
+\keypoint{Knowledge graph representation:} Recent knowledge graph models typically represent entities $e_s, e_o$ as vectors $\ve_s, \ve_o \in \sR^{d_e}$, and relations as transformations in the latent space from subject to object entity embedding, where the dimension $d_e$ is far lower (e.g.~$200$) than the number of entities $n_e$ (e.g. $>\!10^4$).
+Such models are distinguished by their \textit{score function}, which defines (i) the form of the relation transformation, e.g.~matrix multiplication and/or vector addition; and (ii) the measure of proximity between a transformed subject embedding and an object embedding, e.g.~dot product or Euclidean distance.
+Score functions can be non-linear \citep[e.g.][]{dettmers2018convolutional}, or linear and sub-categorised as \textit{additive}, \textit{multiplicative} or both.
 We focus on linear models due to their simplicity and strong performance at link prediction (including state-of-the-art).
-Table \ref{table:models} shows the score functions of competitive linear models that span all linear sub-categories: TransE \citep{bordes2013translating}, DistMult \citep{yang2014embedding}, TuckER \citep{balazevic2019tucker} and MuRE \citep{balazevic2019multi}.
+Table \ref{table:models} shows the score functions of competitive linear knowledge graph embedding models spanning the sub-categories: TransE \citep{bordes2013translating}, DistMult \citep{yang2014embedding}, TuckER \citep{balazevic2019tucker} and MuRE \citep{balazevic2019multi}.